-Written by Shitakaze Umeno and Yasuzo Chikematsu, this play was first staged at the Higashi-no-Shibai Theater in Osaka in 1785.
+This play was written by Shitakaze Umeno and Yasuzo Chikematsu and was first staged at the Higashi-no-Shibai Theater in Osaka in 1785.

 Mayumi, wife of the warlord Otonari, pays homage as her husband's proxy at the Sumiyoshi Shrine on the seashore in the present Kobe to pray for success of the forthcoming expedition to Korea planned by the supreme warlord Hisayoshi.
 In her retinue are Yasaburo, a handsome warrior, and his sweetheart Okiku.